HomeroRR/qdrant-rust-backend/README.md

 # Image Embeddings for Qdrant

-This Rust library with Python bindings generates vector embeddings from images.
+This Rust library with Python and JavaScript bindings computes vector embeddings from images.

 The example `upload_images.rs` uses a CLIP vision model to store vector embeddings in a Qdrant vector database.

 The program is designed to handle batch processing of images and includes robust error handling and verification steps.

-## Usage
+## Usage in Python

 ```python
 from qdrant_embedding import ImageEmbedding